luke4051/SQL_Project_Data_Job_Analysis/README.md

 Here's the breakdown of the top data analyst jobs in 2023:

-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, in dicating significaant slary potential in the field.
+- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significaant salary potential in the field.
-- **Diverse employers:** Companies like SmartAswet, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ### 2. Skills for Top Paying Jobs